 No warranties, expressed or implied, are made by the District for the computer technology and internet access being provided.
 Although the District has taken measures to implement and maintain protection against the presence of computer viruses, spyware, and malware on the District's computers, computer-like equipment, computer network systems, and internet access, the District cannot and does not warrant or represent that the District's computers, computer-like equipment, computer network systems or internet access will be secure and free of computer viruses, spyware or malware at all times.
-The District, including its officers and employees, will not be responsible for any damages including, but not limited to, the loss or theft of data, delays, non-deliveries, misdeliveries or service interruptions caused by any reason, including but not limited to negligence or omission.
+The District, including its officers and employees, will not be responsible for any damages including, but not limited to, the loss or theft of data, delays, non-deliveries, mis-deliveries or service interruptions caused by any reason, including but not limited to negligence or omission.
 Individual users are solely responsible for making backup copies of their data.
-The District is not responsible for any unauthorized charges students or staff members may incur as a result of their use of the District's computer-like equipment, computer network systems, and/or internet access.
-Any risk and/or damages resulting from information obtained from the District's computers, computer-like equipment, computer network systems, and/or internet access.
+The District is not responsible for the accuracy of information obtained by a user's access to the internet and is not responsible for any unauthorized charges students or staff members may incur as a result of their use of the District's computers, computer-like equipment, computer network systems, and/or internet access.
+Any risk and/or damages resulting from information obtained from the District's computers, computer-like equipment, computer network systems, and/or internet access is assumed by and is the responsibility of the user.